ROF Bishopton: Housing

+Production

+Cold War era rationalisation

+Early in the 1960s, a Parliamentary working party recommended that propellants for the three branches of the armed services should be concentrated at ROF Bishopton; and the decision to close the Royal Naval Propellant Factory Caerwent (RNPF Caerwent) was announced on 25 March 1965, with two-year rundown phase.

+RNPF Caerwent had been producing the Gosling solid rocket booster for the Seaslug missile since 1955.
+The last Gosling motor was produced on 14 June 1966, and the remaining propellant charges, equipment and tooling was transferred to ROF Bishopston.

 Privatisation

-The workforce fell from about 3,000 in the late 1970s to 2,000 at the time of privatisation in 1984.
-In 1987, British Aerospace bought the Royal Ordnance Factories.
+The workforce fell from about 3,000 in the late 1970s to 2,000 in 1984, at the time of privatisation, when the majority of ROFs were vested in a new company: Royal Ordnance PLC, owned by the British Government.
+In 1987 the government approached a small number of companies seeking bids to buy Royal Ordnance.
+British Aerospace (BAe) become the successful bider.
+Royal Ordnance Plc become an operating division of BAe, known as "RO Defence".
+In the early 1990s, BAe bought and sold a number of other companies, including defence companies: one being the German firearms manufacturer Heckler & Koch, which was merged into RO Defence.

 During the 1990s, significant investment was made to the site automating its nitroglycerin, nitrocellulose and nitroguanidine manufacturing plants which improved manufacturing capabilities and process safety.
 Prior to its closure the site was producing gun and rocket propellant for use in numerous weapons systems.
 The workforce was about 1,000 in 1991 and was reduced to about 600 in 1993.
 There was a further reduction in 1996 to 450 employees as the business tried to reduce costs.
 It was announced in 1998 that the site would close after the loss of a major government contract for the supply of 155mm ammunition to the South African defence contractor, Denel.
 Manufacture on the site ceased in June 2002.

 The MOD Fire Service moved out after privatisation; and the MOD Police moved out after the sale to British Aerospace.
 Their former social club at Holmpark, with its adjoining sports field, became part of facilities of Bishopton village.
-The former MOD Police houses at both Holmpark and Rossland Crescent were retained by the Ministry of Defence and were sold off in the mid-1980s to private buyers.
+The former MOD Police houses at both Holmpark and Rossland Crescent were, however, retained by the Ministry of Defence and were sold off in the mid-1980s to private buyers.
 As they were still connected to ROF Bishopton's sewage system and water supply they had to be connected to the public systems before they could be sold.

 BAE Systems is the current owner of the site.
 They house a small Environmental Test Facility and Gun Propulsion laboratory at Bishopton.
 The rest of the ground is being developed into housing.
 The development is expected to include up to 4,000 new homes in a site named Dargavel Village.
 The site is being developed by a consortium of different private builders.